hipe/tmx/lib/skylab/basic/doc/issues/027-the-normalization-narrative.md

 a native integer `1`). if it is already valid and normal as it is you may leave it as it is.

+in such cases where you want to change the value to make it "normal" be useful to use the `new_with_value` method of [#ca-004] to create a modified frozen dup of the incoming argument structure, but with the new desired value.

+### the semantics of your result

-if based on your definition of normal this normalization was successful, your result *must* be another or the same [#ca-004]-shaped argument structure containing the new (or same) value for the argument value.
+if based on your definition of normal this normalization was successful, your result *must* be another or the same [#ca-004]-shaped argument structure containing the new (or same) value for the argument value. that is:

 any true-ish result that you return will be assumed to be an object of this shape. if the incoming result was itself already valid and normal as-is, you may result in this same object as your result.

-(in the case where you tranformed the value in some way, it may be useful to use the `new_with_value` method of [#ca-004] to create a modified frozen dup of the incoming argument structure, but with the new desired value.)

 any false-ish result that you return will be assumed to signify that the incoming argument value (or absence of value) was invalid.

-in the cases where the value was invalid or the value was changed for normalization -AND- and event listener was passed (the optional block argument), you can emit possible events. it is recommended that you do so for all such cases when the value is invalid, but you should always check whether the listener was passed at all first.
+### recommendations for side-effects

+in cases where the value was invalid it is recommended that you use any passed event handler to emit an event expressing as much. if no handler was passed under such a case the behavior is up to your design, but design something. what is recommended is that in the case where a handler wasn't passed, you turn the event you would have emitted into an exception and raise it.

+in the cases where the value was changed significantly per normalization, we recommended that you emit an informational event expressing as much. if you did not change the semantic value of the event, but only the type (for example, coverting "1" (the string) to `1` (the integer), it is recommended that you *not* emit any event.

+for all above cases be aware that an event handler may not have been passed. anticipate this possibilty as apporpriate for the semantics of the would-be event and/or the content in which your normalization will execute.